What I do

-MY EXPERTISE comes from roughly two decades of post-advertising work and another two decades in journalism.
-My marketing experience has focused on storytelling, innovative social/digital advertising and digital content marketing.
-(You can find the compact, job-by-job version of my life on LinkedIn.)
+MY EXPERTISE comes from roughly two decades of advertising work and another two decades in journalism.
+I’ve been a reporter, editor, publisher and CEO in the news business.
+In advertising, I’ve been a senior executive for global agencies, spreading content marketing across the world; and I’ve founded and run my own boutique storytelling agency.
+My experience has focused on journalism, narrative strategy, storytelling, innovative social/digital advertising, the invention of content marketing and how to organize content-creation at scale.
+(You can find the job-by-job version of my life on LinkedIn.)

 I've worked with multi-brand holding companies.
 Individual brands.
 Non-profits.
 Media companies.
 Political organizations.
-(You can see some examples in Ideas @ Work.)
+(You can see some examples in Ideas @ Work and a piece that describes some of my work with the Steyer organization — “How to Stop Mismeasuring the People.”)

 Want to know more about me?
 (It's hard to imagine you do, but you'll find it here: Why Me?)